An Aposteriorical Clusterability Criterion for $k$-Means++ and Simplicity of Clustering: Our basic approach to clusterability

 What are the implications?
 The most fundamental one is that the problem is decidable.

-\begin{theorem} (i) If the data set is well-clusterable with a gap defined by formulas (\ref{eq:globalgcase2}) and (\ref{eq:globalgcase1}), then with high probability $k$-means++ (after an appropriately chosen number of repetitions) will discover the respective clustering. (ii) If $k$-means++ (after an appropriately chosen number of repetitions) does not discover a clustering matching formulas (\ref{eq:globalgcase2}) and (\ref{eq:globalgcase1}), then with high probability the data set is not well clusterable. \end{theorem}
+\begin{theorem} (i) If the data set is well-clusterable with a gap defined by formulas (\ref{eq:globalgcase2}) and (\ref{eq:globalgcase1}), then with high probability $k$-means++ (after an appropriately chosen number of repetitions) will discover the respective clustering. (ii) If $k$-means++ (after an appropriately chosen number of repetitions) does not discover a clustering matching formulas (\ref{eq:globalgcase2}) and (\ref{eq:globalgcase1}), then with high probability the data set is not well clusterable with a gap defined by formulas (\ref{eq:globalgcase2}) and (\ref{eq:globalgcase1}). \end{theorem}

 The rest of the current section is devoted to the proof of the claims of this new theorem, proposed in the current paper.

 If we obtained the split, then for each cluster we are able to compute the cluster centre, the radius of the ball containing all the data points of the cluster, and finally we can check if the gaps between the clusters meet the requirement of formulas (\ref{eq:globalgcase2}) and (\ref{eq:globalgcase1}).
 So we are able to decide that we have found that the data set is well-clusterable.